eimanasir/eimanasir/README.md

 Hospital Management System: Optimized hospital operations using advanced network technologies like VLANs, DHCP, ACLs, and IPsec VPN in Cisco Packet Tracer.

-I'm eager to collaborate on exciting projects and contribute to the tech community.
-Feel free to reach out! 🌟

 <!--